-The 4th Annual European Data Economy Conference will take place ONLINE on 9 November 2022 and gather policymakers, industry players, national authorities representatives as well as civil society experts to discuss the extent to which The Data Act, The Data Governance Act & rules to create Common Data Spaces, along with the development of innovative business services and solutions to address the underutilisation of data at EU level, will unlock the creation of new business models.
+The 4th Annual European Data Economy Conference took place ONLINE on 9 November 2022 and gathered policymakers, industry players, national authorities representatives as well as civil society experts to discuss the extent to which The Data Act, The Data Governance Act & rules to create Common Data Spaces, can support the development of innovative business services and solutions to address the underutilisation of data at EU level.

-Highlighting the possibilities and the existing constraints of data sharing through concrete use cases, it will discuss what more is needed at both regulatory and practical levels to meet the data governance and sovereignty requirements necessary to stimulate a thriving, fair and competitive single market for data that is developed with European values at its heart, while supporting the digital transformation of Europe in line with the 2030 Digital Decade ambitions.
+Highlighting the possibilities and the existing constraints of data sharing, speakers discussed what more is needed at both regulatory and practical levels to meet the data governance and sovereignty requirements necessary to stimulate a thriving, fair and competitive single market for data that is developed with European values at its heart, while supporting the digital transformation of Europe in line with the 2030 Digital Decade ambitions.

 Deputy Minister for Industry